ansible/tox-ansible/README.md

 ## Usage

-From the root of your collection, create an empty `tox-ansible.ini` file and run the following command:
+From the root of your collection, create an empty `tox-ansible.ini` file and list the available environments:

 ```bash
 touch tox-ansible.ini